vinsiic/owa-honeypot/README.md

 There is always some pesky people who try to do some _bad_ authorization things to corp OWA.

 ## requirements
-python3 + flask + gunicorn (fastes way to replace server header tag)
+python3 + flask + gunicorn (fastest way to replace server header tag)

 ## how to install